mcrojo/iFunMed/README.md

 `iFunMedAnno.output` is a list with the following information:

 - Convergency: Number of iterations and convergency status for direct and indirect efect models.
-- Parameters: Direct and indirect efect model parameters.
+- Parameters: Direct and indirect effect estimated model parameters.
 - PostProb: Posterior Probability of  inclusion (non-zero effect size) and FDR-corrected values for direct and indirect efect models.

 ### 2. Annotation Selection Pipeline